 A set of arguments why existing observation system benefits from cooperation, infrastructure and data sharing (eg quality of data, necessity of circumpolar coverage, cost saving etc.)

-Study of [science / observation] strategies of existing actors and identify places where cooperation would help
+Create an overview of observation strategies of existing actors and identify places where cooperation would help

-Study of [science / observation] strategies to identify gaps (topics where one nation study parameter X while the neighbour instead study Y ..)
+Create an overview of observation strategies to identify gaps

-A discussion on the challenge of national priorities vs circumpolar coordination priorities (apply to Arctic 8), and assessment of the benefits of Arctic coordination for the respective national observation priorities
+A discussion on the challenge of national priorities vs circumpolar coordination priorities, and assessment of the benefits of Arctic coordination for the respective national observation priorities

-A summary with main society benefits of long term monitoring in the Arctic
+A summary with main societal benefits of long-term monitoring in the Arctic

-A list of key actors that would benefit from improved observation cooperation – with concrete “what’s in it for me” ideas for each
+A list of key actors that would benefit from improved observation cooperation – with concrete ideas on advantages

-A list of organizations/departments that can be approached for support, and a break-down of how much is needed for which activities.
+A list of agencies/organizations that can be approached for support

+A break-down of costs needed for which activities.

 Existing meetings and projects can be used to gather information that support this objective.
 Examples are the Arctic Science Ministerial in 2018 and the IMOBAR project.